metonym/svelte-typeahead/README.md

 ### Limit the number of results

-Specify the maximum number of results using the `limit` prop.
-The default value if `Infinity`.
+Use the `limit` prop to specify the maximum number of results to display.
+The default limit is `Infinity`.

 ```svelte
 <Typeahead limit={2} {data} {extract} />